Gordon's Bay (Australia): Geography

 The bay is located in between two large cliff faces with rocky outcrops on both the north and south ends.
 There is a small patch of sand leading from the footpath into the water and the two rocky platforms either side of the water's entry.
 It is only accessible through the coastal walkway linking many of Sydney's iconic Eastern Suburbs beaches.
 With a steep decline, the bay presents itself as a secluded area being labelled by some as a hidden oasis.
 On the north end, raised board walks cover the wetland undergrowth which thrives due to the conditions created by a nearby natural spring.
 Upon the descent of the walk, there are the wooden beams that support many boats for storage otherwise known as “tinnies” by the locals.
 Surrounded by many trees and shrubbery, the bay has a lot of shade often making itself a relaxing place for beach goers with an abundance of flora and fauna.
-The water is home to many aquatic creatures as well as underwater vegetation that thrives under the calm conditions of the beach.
+The bay's water is home to many marine creatures that thrive in its calm conditions.
 The bay has been divided up into five distinct areas of vegetation that differentiate from each other in several ways.
 These are, area 1 the southern area which contains forest/scrub vegetation, area 2 the Swamp area of reeds and water, area 3 the Cleared Gordon's Bay Fishing Club Area of grass and small shrubs, area 4 the Heath Area and area 5 CliffBrook Parade with weeds and exotic species.
 All of these areas contain either weeds, native or exotic and each area consists of at least 5 different species of vegetation.
 As for fauna, the bay has one species of frog, eight reptile species, forty-two bird species with thirty-six native and six introduced as well as three introduced mammals and two native mammal species.

 Gordon's Bay underwater geography is similar to that of other oceanic communities within the Sydney beaches area.
 The bay's deepest point is 10 m containing mostly semi-mobile marine sands that are dynamic and ever-changing.
 There are several outcrops of reef spread out throughout the bay that are predominantly used to house kelp communities.
 As a result, due to the shallow nature of the beach, the bay is home for many shallow marine life species.
 With the prime conditions of shallow coastal waters, these kinds of fish and sea vegetation thrive in an optimal environment resulting in a diverse and vibrant array of underwater activity.

 As for urban development, the bay is surrounded by a number of residential buildings, most of which consist of one, two and three storeys.
-There are also a number of four to fie storey flats that surround the bay.
+There are also a number of four to five storey flats that surround the bay.
 This mass of housing development which presents itself within the bay is reflective of the enclosed nature of the area.
 The diversity of the buildings provides a conflicting image of colours that showcase a notion of randomness and lack of cohesion.